-Hey there, Readers!
+Hey there, Insiders!
 Today we have a great interview, carried out by WIll Barber-Taylor; dig in:

 Scott K Andrews and Simon Guerrier are two of the best and yet least talked about science fiction writers of recent times.
 Both of them have created fantastic worlds, yet they fill them with some of the most real and empathetic characters that the genre has seen.
 I’ve interviewed Simon a good few times in the past years and as always it was an honour to speak to him again.
 The honour is furthered by the presence of Scott K Andrews, whose writing is in a class of its own.

 Hello Simon, thank you again for agreeing to answer some questions for the good folk at Genre Reader.
 Firstly, I’d like to ask having worked with characters created by other people before, particularly in your Doctor Who audios, was it easier to write a sequel to Scott Andrew’s St. Mark’s Trilogy without misunderstanding the characters?

 Simon: Yes, my background in writing Doctor Who and other things helped, because I’m used to coming up with new adventures for established characters.
 I knew what was involved: rereading Scott’s trilogy and making notes about the characters and feel of the world, the things I could draw on and the things I’d need to try and match.
 But with all these pre-existing creations, it helps if the material you’re drawing from is strong: a world that’s easy to visualise, and characters whose voices you can hear in your head.
 So what made my job easier was that Scott had written such a distinctive series in the first place.

 Hello Scott, thank you for agreeing to this interview for the readers of Genre Reader.
 Firstly, I’d like to ask how it feels to see concepts that you created handled by another writer and is it a strange experience?